HannaBerggren/Movie-Fav/README.md

 # Code validation

 ## Browser test
-Movie Fav have been tested in Chrome, Edge and Firefox with no errors found in functionality.
+Movie Fav have been tested in Chrome and Firefox with no errors found in functionality.

 ### JSX
 JSX code have been manually validated and adjusted throughout development via direct feedback from npm in the terminal.